isomerpages/imh-ac/_resources/Online Resources/Caregiver Resources.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>A community collaboration that aims to raise awareness of inclusion through
+<p>A community collaboration by Superhero Me and Lien Foundation that aims
-talks and workshops on Facebook Live and Zoom.</p>
+to raise awareness of inclusion through talks and workshops on Facebook Live and Zoom.</p>
 </td>
 </tr>
 <tr>